Broadband, millimeter-wave anti-reflective structures on sapphire ablated with femto-second laser: Systematic Effects

 Figure \ref{fig:rotation} gives data and RCWA predictions for normal incidence transmittance as a function of stacked sample rotation angle $\phi$ for the two configurations at 90~GHz.
 Concentrating on the parallel configuration first, the effective differential index in $x$ and $y$ is an effective stack birefringence that causes 8.6\% modulation as a function of $\phi$ with $\pi/2$ periodicity only with fully polarized incident light.
 That is, the measurements, which were conducted with fully polarized light, give

 with $\theta_{i} = 0^{o}$, $\nu=90$~GHz, and $\bar{T}$ indicates that we average all $T$ values at the $\phi$ indicated and with $\pi/2$ periodicity.
-If the experiment and simulation were conducted with unpolarized light, this $\pi/2$-periodic modulation would have vanished.
-Given measurement errors in this band of frequencies, the $\pi/2$-periodic modulation of 0.086 has an uncertainty of 0.014.
+If the experiment and simulation were conducted with partially polarized or unpolarized light, this $\pi/2$-periodic modulation would have diminished or vanished, respectively.
+For the HWP, SWS using a-cut sapphire, $\pi/2$ effect also could vanish with unpolarized light.
+Given measurement errors in this band of frequencies as shown in Figure~\ref{fig:flat_measurement}, the $\pi/2$-periodic modulation of 0.086 has an uncertainty of 0.014.

 The IP signal due to differential transmission has $\pi$ periodicity.
 Given the $1\sigma = 1.4\%$ measurement uncertainty the data only give a $2\sigma$ upper limit of IP $<2.8\%$, when calculated using Equation~\ref{eq:asymmetry_phi1}.
 This value is consistent with the IP value at 90~GHz in the third panel of Figure~\ref{fig:IP}, $3 \pm 1.4\%$.
 This level would persist if the measurement was done with unpolarized light.
 In the perpendicular configuration both the $\pi/2$ and $\pi$-periodic modulation amplitudes, calculated using Equations~\ref{eq:asymmetry_phi} and \ref{eq:asymmetry_phi1}, are consistent with zero within measurement errors.